PriyankaAMehta/React-from-Strach/README.md

 13. react.createElement takes 3 arguments : 1- tag to be created , 2- {} object with tag attributes like id, class etc. 3- childrens means something that goes into the tag like other tags or content.
 14. when creting multiple childrens using react.createElement, react will throw an error saying : Warning: Each child in a list should have a unique "key" prop. so for now ignore this waring but its an important understanding.
+15. creating element using react.createElement is very messy and can become complicated and hence JSX was created.
+16. The main branch covers the First Step in React
+17. The app-ignition branch is the next step in react.
+This is using the create-create app.
+18. React is a JavaScript library for building user interfaces.
+Unlike a full framework that controls the entire application, React is flexible and can be added only where it is needed.
+This means you do not have to build your whole website using React.
+    React can be mounted to any specific DOM element, most commonly a <div>, by selecting that element and rendering React components inside it.
+For example, you might use React to control just a small part of a page, such as a header, a form, or a dashboard section, while the rest of the page is built using plain HTML, CSS, or another technology.
+    Because of this flexibility, React can be:
+    Added to an existing website without rewriting everything Used to manage a single component or an entire application Rendered inside any chosen container element (like <div id="root">) In short, React works inside the DOM, not instead of it, and it gives developers control over where and how much of the application is powered by React.